powerhousepro69/videoinfox/readme.md

   - Download and update Videoinfox.
   - Play either a local file or a downloadable video url via yt-dlp.
   - Create Download List(s) of video urls with your preferred text editor & videoinfox will use yt-dlp to download the list.
+  - Keep pasting your Video URL clipboard copies on the fly to the Default Download List without needing to run Videoinfox.
   - See codec, resolution and duration on the playing video.
   - Play Clipboard available in: &nbsp; -Home &nbsp; -Played List &nbsp; -Play List &nbsp; -Yt-dlp Menu &nbsp; -View Downloads
   - Play Clipboard blinking notification when there is a valid video file or video url for play.